 Appeals must be sent to the 2010 Decennial Census LUCA Appeals Staff, the address for which will be supplied with the feedback materials.
-At the same time, a duplicate copy of all Appeal documentation must be sent to the Census Bureau's Regional Census Center responsible for the jurisdiction.
 Upon receipt of an Appeal, the LUCA Appeals Staff will send a confirmation to the eligible jurisdiction that its Appeal has been received.
 The Appeals Staff also will notify the Census Bureau that the Appeal has been filed.